Residency Experience

 Rotation descriptions

-Each resident will complete 2 blocks of inpatient medicine at Hillsboro Medical Center and 2 blocks at Kaiser Westside Medical Center.
+Each resident will complete 12 weeks of inpatient medicine at Hillsboro Medical Center and/or Kaiser Westside Medical Center.
 At Hillsboro Medical Center, residents will be assigned to an internal medicine team with another PGY1 (either TY or IM), an upper-level resident, and hospitalist attending.
-At Kaiser Westside Medical Center, the team structure will include the resident, an OHSU FM intern, OHSU FM resident, and FM hospitalist attending.
+At Kaiser Westside Medical Center, the team structure will include the TY intern, an OHSU FM intern, OHSU FM resident, and FM hospitalist attending.
 At both locations, residents will be exposed to a diverse mix of patients.

 The ambulatory rotation takes place at our Primary Care Clinic in Forest Grove, one of several community sites located less than 6 miles from the hospital.
 The clinic serves a diverse patient population, many of whom experience structural barriers to healthcare.
 Supervised by Family Medicine faculty, residents will be the first-contact, primary provider for an assortment of same-day, urgent care, medication titration, and hospital follow up appointments.